Roger Highfield: Education

 Highfield was educated at Chase Side Primary School in Enfield and Christ's Hospital in Horsham.
-He read Chemistry at Pembroke College, Oxford and was awarded a Master of Arts degree in Chemistry in 1980 followed by a Doctor of Philosophy for research on neutron scattering from chemical species.
+He studied Chemistry at Pembroke College, Oxford and was awarded a Master of Arts degree in chemistry in 1980 followed by a Doctor of Philosophy for research on neutron scattering from chemical species.

 During his research career, he was the first to bounce a neutron off a soap bubble while he was working at the Institut Laue Langevin.

 Career

-Highfield served as the Science editor of The Daily Telegraph for more than 20 years.
+Highfield served as the science editor of The Daily Telegraph for more than 20 years.
 During that time he set up a long running science writing award for young people, a photography competition, the 'scientists meet the media' party, and organised mass experiments from 1994 with BBC's Tomorrow's World, called Live Lab and Megalab, such as the 'Truth Test' with Richard Wiseman.

-He was the editor of the British magazine New Scientist from 2008 to 2011, where he redesigned the magazine and introduced new sections, notably Aperture and Instant Expert.
+He was the editor for the British magazine New Scientist from 2008 to 2011, where he redesigned the magazine and introduced new sections, notably Aperture and Instant Expert.

-As of 2011, Highfield became the Director of External Affairs at the Science Museum Group.
+As of 2011, Highfield became the director of External Affairs at the Science Museum Group.

 In 2012, he published the results of a mass intelligence test with Adrian Owen.

-In 2016 he launched a critique of Big Data in biology with Ed Dougherty of Texas A&M and Peter Coveney.
+In 2016 he launched a critique of big data in biology with Ed Dougherty of Texas A&M and Peter Coveney.

-In 2019, Highfield became the Science Director at the Science Museum Group.
-For the group, he wrote a series of long-form blogs about the science of Covid19 and in 2021 organised a special Covid19 issue of the Royal Society journal Interface Focus.
+In 2019, Highfield became the science director at the Science Museum Group.
+For the group, he wrote a series of long-form blogs about the science of COVID-19 and in 2021 organised a special COVID-19 issue of the Royal Society journal Interface Focus.